The top memes and viral videos of 2017

 This stunning picture of Saffiyah Khan at an English Defence League (EDL) rally in Birmingham, UK, spoke a multitude of words.

-It was seen by many as a shining example of calm defiance in the fact of loud hatred.
+It was seen by many as a shining example of calm defiance in the face of loud hatred.

 Ms Khan made the most of her viral fame.
 She spoke at several political events and did several turns as a model.